-Between the villages, the train travels in the tunnel most of the time, under the terraced hills so unfortunately you can't enjoy the beautiful view.
+Between the villages, the train travels in the tunnel most of the time, under the terraced hills so unfortunately you can only enjoy the beautiful view for a few seconds, between two tunnels.
+So if you'd like to enjoy the view while travelling between the villages, it's better to take the ferry.
 It is important to know that sometimes trains (especially the long ones) stop partly in the tunnel but you still have to get off.
 I have seen many tourists hesitating or even staying on the train because of the strange stops.
 (Of course I helped them whenever I had a chance.)
 There are big signs for every village so if you pay attention, you can't miss your stop.

 As there are only two platforms in the villages of the Cinque Terre, it is easy to find your way around.
 If you want to go towards Monterosso (and Levanto), you will have to follow the sign "PER GENOVA".
 If you travel towards Riomaggiore (and La Spezia), look for the "PER LA SPEZIA" sign.
 From the stations, you can usually see the sea which makes orientation even easier.
 If you are facing the sea, Monterosso, Levanto and Genova are to your right while Riomaggiore and La Spezia are to your left.